 In Der Ring des Nibelungen Alberich the Nibelung Dwarf is apparently an evil counterpart to Wotan, ruler of the Gods.
 While Wotan rules above, Alberich rules below.
 Alberich has renounced love for power, as cursing love enabled him to forge the Ring of Power.
 Wotan almost renounces the Goddess of love Freia for Valhalla, symbol of his power.
 However the play shows they are Not So Different; eventually Wotan calls himself Light-Alberich and Alberich Dark-Alberich.

-Hagen could be considered evil counterpart to Siegfried.
-While Siegfried is Heroic Bastard son of Siegmund and Sieglinde's Twincest, Hagen is Bastard Bastard of the forbidden union of Alberich and Gutrune, when Alberich brought Grimhilde's love with gold.
+Hagen could be considered the evil counterpart to Siegfried.
+While Siegfried is the Heroic Bastard son of Siegmund and Sieglinde's Twincest, Hagen is a Bastard Bastard of the forbidden union of Alberich and Gutrune, when Alberich bought Grimhilde's love with gold.
 The Walsung line were started by Wotan, Siegfried's grandfather, to get the ring, while Hagen was born to get the ring.
 While Siegfried is strong and youthful, Hagen uses his cunning and has an aged appearance.

-- Christine and Meg were friends in The Phantom of the Opera but by the time of Love Never Dies, Meg has become bitter her career never took off and her love for The Phantom had become obsessive.
+Christine and Meg were friends in The Phantom of the Opera but by the time of Love Never Dies, Meg has become bitter that her career never took off, and her love for The Phantom had become obsessive.